gan-of-culture/anitor-stream/README.md

 ./anitor-stream Mahouka Koukou no Yuutousei
 ```

 After that you can enter the torrent category.
 For Eng-Subs choose the first opiton.
-Now up two 74 available torrents will be listed.
+Now up too 74 available torrents will be listed.
 Enter the number of the torrent you want to watch and press enter.
 Now the video should start playing.

 ## TODOs